1. Home

 7. Run a system scan

 Check your system for malware.
-We recommend scanning it with Windows Defender, and with the free version of MalwareBytes.
+We recommend scanning it with both Windows Defender and the free version of Malwarebytes.

 1. Open Windows Defender.